Text and conversation theory

 Text and conversation is a theory in the field of organizational communication illustrating how communication makes up an organization.
 In the theory's simplest explanation, an organization is created and defined by communication.
 Communication "is" the organization and the organization exists because communication takes place.
-The theory is built on the notion, an organization is not seen as a physical unit holding communication.
+The theory is built on the notion that an organization is not seen as a physical unit holding communication.
 Text and conversation theory puts communication processes at the heart of organizational communication and postulates, an organization doesn't contain communication as a "causal influence", but is formed by the communication within.
 This theory is not intended for direct application, but rather to explain how communication exists.
 The theory provides a framework for better understanding organizational communication.